 Are you an expert in dog grooming?
 Probably not.
 As with most things in life, it’s often a good idea to turn to the experts when you can’t handle something alone.

-A groomer might also offer advice on the root cause behind your difficult dog, like a nutritional problem or evidence of an underlying health condition.
+A professional groomer might also offer advice on the root cause behind your Husky’s coat issues, like a nutritional problem or evidence of an underlying health condition.

 Much like human skin, a dog’s coat indicates its health, nutrition, and hydration.